Jack & Marie at Home

 where Jack had his car serviced.
 Known for excellent service and a good car wash,

 it also charged high gasoline prices, perhaps why it closed not long ago.
+The station has been demolished and a new building is being erected as of March 2023.

 We saw it in "And a Time to Die" on Hawaii Five-0.
 (Google)